-- Date and time of record;
+- Date and time of event;

-- the identity of the entity and/or operator that caused the record; and
+- the identity of the entity and/or operator that caused the record (when applicable); and

-- Description of the record.
+- Description of the event.

 All TunTrust CA components are regularly synchronized with a reliable time service.
 TunTrust CA uses a GPS-NTP time source to establish the correct time for accurate recording of automated log events.